-These river fishing tips will help you find success…. so get out there on running water during these first few weeks of the season!
+Want to know how to go river fishing?
+You're in the right place.
+These river fishing tips from James Robbins will help you find success…. so get out there on running water during these first few weeks of the season!

 It can be difficult to locate fish on lightly fished and overgrown stretches.
 A mobile approach roving approach is often best so travel light.